1985 24 Hours of Le Mans: Practice and Qualifying

 For qualifying, the works Porsches were fitted with 3-litre turbo engines.
 Hans-Joachim Stuck took pole position with a lap record of 3:14.8 set at twilight on the first day of practice.
 He beat Ickx's pole lap from 1983 by almost 2 seconds, with an average speed breaking 250 km/h (155 mph) for the first time at Le Mans.
 It was a record that would stand for 32 years, until Kamui Kobayashi broke it during practice for the 2017 race.
 Ickx himself also beat his old lap record to share the front row of the grid.
 Lancia tried to match the Porsches, and Nannini did exceed the 1983 pole time, but ended up third on the grid (3:16.0) over a second behind Stuck.
 Both teams ran Test-cars to optimise set-up.
 Cesare Fiorio made the baffling mistake of sending Wollek out for his best qualifying opportunity in the Lancia T-car.
 However, having put in his time it was then nullified.

 Fourth, in the Joest Porsche was Ludwig over five seconds behind the leader (3:20.0), ahead of the other works Porsche and Lancia.
 The privateer Porsche 956s filled out the top-10 with the Kremer car 7th (3:24.1) ahead of the other Joest car and the RLR and Brun entries.

-A number of teams were dissatisfied with the low-downforce kits on their cars, and reverted back to the standard package finding times improved with greater cornering stability.
+A number of teams were dissatisfied with the low-downforce kits on their cars, and reverted to the standard package finding times improved with greater cornering stability.

 The EMKA was the quickest of the non-turbo cars, in 13th (3:33.1), fully 9 seconds faster than it had been in 1983.
 The two Jaguars qualified 16th and 17th – the faster was again Tullius' (3:35.3), with an identical lap-time to the previous year.
 Young American Chip Robinson had a rude introduction to Le Mans when a tyre blew while at speed.
 Both car's engines burnt out pistons, likely owing to the change of fuel used.
 After the delay getting past scrutineering, the March had a problematic practice with a number of minor issues, and only qualified 24th (3:44.8).
 The best of the Domes was just ahead in 22nd (3:43.8) while Roger Dorchy was called up from the Reserves and had the best time for WM, in 19th (3:38.4).